suzeeparker/FRDocs_dev01-suzee/Setup/fr0103_Clone-FormR.md

 ----
 ### 6. Test the applications on your local workstation
 ----
-1. Enter the following in your browser to test the server:
+1. Enter each of the following in your browser to test the server:

 ```
     localhost:50251